elatov/elatov.github.io/_posts/2013-01-14-plot-esxtop-data-with-gnuplot.md

   - set timefmt
   - tail
 ---
-Let&#8217;s say you collected esxtop batch data per the instructions laid out in VMware KB <a href="http://kb.vmware.com/kb/1004953" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/1004953']);">1004953</a>.
+Let's say you collected esxtop batch data per the instructions laid out in VMware KB <a href="http://kb.vmware.com/kb/1004953" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/1004953']);">1004953</a>.
 So in the end you just had a huge CSV (Comma Separated Values) file, with a lot of data.
 In my example I was seeing some latency on my NFS datastore and I wanted to find out what is going on.
 I downloaded the file to my linux machine and here is resulted file:

 	$ ls -lh esxtop_data.csv